 Comprising over 90,000 acres of mountainous terrain, the Italian Dolomites offer a unique corner of the Alps with distinctive geology and a fascinating blend of cultures.
-Formed at the same time as the entire cresent of the Alps, the Dolomites are notable for their composition of pale colored dolomite– a limestone like rock formed beneath deep, ancient seas– atop darker volcanic bedding.
+Formed at the same time as the entire crescent of the Alps, the Dolomites are notable for their composition of pale colored dolomite– a limestone-like rock formed beneath deep, ancient seas– atop darker volcanic bedding.
 These fabulous vertical reefs glow in the changing light and present a startling and dramatic contrast to the pastoral beauty beneath.

 Within the Dolomites exist a number of regions, including the pastoral and lovely Val Gardena with its Tyrolean flavor, the unique Val Badia, where over 90% of the population speaks Romansch as a first language, and the Ampezzo region, with its strong Italian character.
 This, the northern and eastern tier of the Dolomites is the heart of the range with access for hikers to the Sciliar, Rosengarten, Sassolungo, Puez, Sella and Tofane ranges.